Home

 CDMA

 Code Division Multiple Access - A digital cellular technology patented by Qualcomm.
-Click here to learn more.
+Learn more.

 EDGE

 Enhanced Data rates for Global Evolution - 2.5G high speed digital data technology.
-Compatible with GSM technology.
+Compatible with technology.
 Also called Enhanced GPRS.
-Click here to learn more.

 EVDO